 Getting Started With the 50/20/30 Rule of Budgeting

-The 50/20/30 rule for budgeting was made popular by Sen. Elizabeth Warren in her 2006 book, “All Your Worth: The Ultimate Lifetime Money Plan.”
-Warren co-wrote the book with her daughter, Amelia Warren Tyagi.
+The 50/20/30 rule for budgeting (made popular by Sen. Elizabeth Warren in her 2006 book, All Your Worth: The Ultimate Lifetime Money Plan) can be a helpful guideline to use when you are first setting up your budget.

 This book, their second, was written to help readers put their “money in balance” by focusing on needs, savings, and wants.

-So, for instance, a fancy dinner out or a cold-pressed juice or a caramel latte are definitely food, but they wouldn’t necessarily go in this category.
-Groceries would, though.
+So, for instance, a fancy dinner out or a caramel latte are definitely food, but they wouldn’t necessarily go in this category.
+Groceries would though.

 Minimum payments on outstanding debts like credit cards, student loans, auto loans, or personal loans would also go into the 50% needs portion.